prinzstani/SudokuSolver/README.md

 # Bugs and suggestions

-Any bug or suggestion should be **created as an issue** [in the repository](https://github.com/prinzstani/SudokuSolver/issues) for easier tracking.
+Any bug or suggestion should be [**created as an issue**](https://github.com/prinzstani/SudokuSolver/issues) for easier tracking.
 This allows to follow the status of the issue.

 All suggestions are welcome, even the smallest ones.